keirthana/anbox-cloud-docs/contribute/anbox-style-guide.md

 ## Redirects

-Add redirects whenever a filepath changes as it affects the URL of the page.
+Add redirects whenever a file path changes as it affects the URL of the page.